In fact, we can’t think of anything MORE important.

 8. Monitor Board Member Involvement.

-Oversee the involvement and engagement of all board members.
+An oft-forgotten part of the Board Governance Committee’s responsibilities is to oversee the involvement and engagement of all board members.

 Check in with those who miss meetings and those who have a lot of absences.

 Encourage everyone to be involved and active as appropriate, and to fulfill the expectations of board members.

 Institute a board member Report Card or Checklist.

 This lets each individual board member track his or her actions and contributions against expectations.